wpwupingwp/novowrap/README.md

 The software requires Internet for the first run to install the missing dependencies.
 Then, it could work if offline, but better with connection.
 ## Software
-For portable version, nothing need to be installed manually.
+For the portable version, nothing need to be installed manually.

 For installing from pip, [Python](https://www.python.org/downloads/) is required.
-Notice that the python version should equal to or newer than **3.6**.
+Notice that the python version should be **3.6** or higher.

 :white_check_mark: All third-party dependencies will be automatically installed with Internet, including `biopython`, `matplotlib`, `coloredlogs`,